 DayQuil treats many symptoms of the common cold and flu.
 The three active ingredients work in different ways to help you feel better.
 All of these ingredients can cause side effects, interact with other drugs, or affect certain medical conditions.

 Follow the information here to help you use DayQuil safely.
-When in doubt, always check with your doctor before using a drug.
+When in doubt, always check with your doctor or a pharmacist before using a drug.